 It’s hard to let go of people we love, even when the reason we love them is illegitimate or abusive in nature.
 Some of our best memories might have been with the people who hurt us the most.
 But that doesn’t change the fact that these relationships are toxic for a person in recovery.

 You’ve heard the phrase “misery loves company,” and nowhere is there more misery than in an active addiction.
 The people in our lives are often part of our addictive cycle and play a significant role in us staying there.
 Seeing a dealer or getting a phone call from an online pharmacy—I still get them 10 years later—can send us recovering addicts into an emotional tailspin as we remember what we did and how close we came to death.

 I’m not trying to destroy relationships or families, but I am telling you this: anyone who contributed to your active addiction isn’t a friend anymore.
 They can be dealers, people you used with, and even people who simply allowed you to use around them.

 It may sound a bit extreme to do what I’m suggesting.
 But with sobriety at stake, these people need to be put in time-out until they can prove themselves as an ally.

 Don’t play games with your sobriety.
-In fact, nobody—NOBODY—is worth a relapse.
-So with that in mind, how do you let go of these likeable parasites?
+Nobody is worth a relapse.
+So, with that in mind, how do you let go of these likable parasites?